tadeaspetak/santa/README.md

 Steer away from opening those files on real runs to keep yourself in the dark together with everyone else.

-### Printed PDF
+### Printable PDF

-Every batch also generates a printed PDF.
+Every batch also generates a printable PDF.
 Its construction is simple:

 1. The first and the last pages are empty so that if you open / print this file, you won't see anything by mistake.
 2. All other pages have the gift-giver (=email recipient) at the top half of the page and the message (subject + body) at the bottom half.
 That way, you can always e.g. fold the pages in such a way that you won't see anything.